DanielOsuntoyinbo/resume/README.md

 # resume-website
-This is my resumne website
+This is my resume website